fubar2/galaxy_tf_overlay/README.md

-# A local, disposable ToolFactory development server.
+# Build your own local, disposable ToolFactory development server.

-##  Turn scripts into Galaxy tools!

-Using the ToolFactory pre-installed in this handy Galaxy development server.
+Clone the latest Galaxy code and install this specialised configuration overlay, so your new development server can *turn scripts into working, shareable Galaxy tools*, using the ToolFactory.

 ##  Intended users